seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Deletion log notes:**

 **Daily log:**

+**Day 0:** _I received the instruction to delete organizations, I tried doing it automatically, which failed, so I planned to start doing it manually the next day._

 **Day 1:** _The 140 organizations deleted today don't have in-depth screenshots, as the organizations were empty, and already had screenshot documentation of themselves._